dreeSec/Nahamcon-CTF-2022-Keeber-OSINT-Writeups/Keeber.md

 The ex-employee in focus made other mistakes while using the company's GitHub.
 All employees were supposed to commit code using the keeber-@protonmail.com email assigned to them.
 They made some commits without following this practice.
 Find the personal email of this employee through GitHub.
 The flag is in regular format.

 ### Approach
-The challenge description tells us that we should look in the company’s github to find the email of Tiffany.
+The challenge description tells us that we should look in the company’s GitHub to find the email of Tiffany.
 My initial thought is that she may have made a commit on another public GitHub repo.
 However, the Keeber repository is the only public one she has made commits to.

 I then did some research to see if there was a way to get the email of an account through GitHub and came across [this article](https://www.nymeria.io/blog/how-to-manually-find-email-addresses-for-github-users).
 Following these steps, I went through each of Tiffany’s commits in the GitHub repo adding `.patch` to all of the urls.
 Eventually, we get to [this commit](https://github.com/keebersecuritygroup/security-evaluation-workflow/commit/b25ed7f5aa72f88c0145a3832012546360c2ffc2) and get the following output when adding `.patch`: